 - A substance abuser who is likely to deny the problem and possibly erupt in anger

 - A history of suicidal thoughts or suicide attempts

 - If using mood-altering substances to the point of volatility

 - If it’s hard to find a time when your loved one is not using

-The Raleigh House is a residential treatment center located in Denver that believes addiction isn’t just a physical problem.
+If you’ve struggled with getting a friend or loved one to commit to treatment, it may be time to hire a professional addiction interventionist.
 Our master’s level trained therapists get to the root cause of addiction and will help you develop a strategy to manage and enjoy life without drugs or alcohol.
 Fill out our form or contact us today to learn more about the treatment programs at The Raleigh House.